phax/ph-xhe/README.md

 # ph-xhe

 OASIS XHE (Exchange Header Envelope) Java wrapper library.
 It supports simple reading and writing of XHE 1.0 documents.
-This library supports both the old CS02 as well as the final CS03 version of XHE 1.0.
+This library supports the final version of XHE 1.0 (older versions support previous CS versions).
 It allows conversion between Java domain objects and XML representations.

 It is licensed under Apache 2.0 license.